Inhomogeneous random graphs with infinite-mean fitness variables: Introduction

-We show some important properties of the degree distribution of our model.
+In this paper, we show some important properties of our model.
 In particular, we show that the average degree grows like $\log n$ if we choose the specific scaling $\eps= n^{-\frac{1}{\alpha}}$.
-In this case, the (cumulative) degree distribution roughly behaves like a power law with exponent $-1$.
+In this case, the cumulative degree distribution roughly behaves like a power law with exponent $-1$.
 In the literature for random graphs with degree sequences having infinite mean, this falls in the critical case of exponent $\tau=1$.
 The configuration model with given degree sequence $(D_i)_{i\in [n]}$ i.i.d. with law $D$ having power law exponent $\tau\in (0,\, 1)$ was studied in \cite{van2005distances}.
 It was shown that the typical distance between two randomly chosen points is either $2$ or $3$.
 It was also shown that for $\tau=1$ similar ultra small world behaviour is true.
 Instead of the configuration model, we study the properties of the degree distribution for the model which also naturally gives rise to degree distributions with power law exponent $-1$.
+Additionally, we investigate certain dependencies between the degrees of different vertices, the asymptotic density of wedges and triangles, and some first observations on the subtle connectivity properties of the random graph .